IBM-Cloud/vpc-instance-extension/README.md

    ```sh
    ibmcloud fn activation logs $(ibmcloud fn activation list | awk 'FNR == 2 {print $3}')
    ```
+5. Re-run the `ibmcloud is instances` command to see the VSIs with floating IPs.
-5. To provision more VSIs, update the `TF_VAR_instance_count` variable in the `.env` file, source the `.env` and re-run the `03-vpc.sh` script.
+6. To provision more VSIs, update the `TF_VAR_instance_count` variable in the `.env` file, source the `.env` and re-run the `03-vpc.sh` script.

 ### Cleanup

-Run the below script to cleanup everything,
+Run the below script to delete everything,

 ```sh
 ./04-cleanup.sh